Bield: Farm

 Common questions

 • Yes.
-One subscription covers iOS, Android, and web — your phone, tablet, and laptop all sync to the same account.
+One subscription covers iOS, Android, and the web — your phone, the tablet in the truck, and the laptop in the office all sync to the same account.

 Part of Bield